rv-mkroh/rv-security-training/docs/for_everyone/index.md

 <input type="checkbox" id="006" /><label for="006">![006](../slides/redacted.jpeg)</label>
 _006. Security Team._

+We have a great security team at RV.
+They are a small team, but they are responsible for keeping our business secure so they are often tough to get a meeting with.
+If you have security-related questions or concerns simply send an email to securityops@redventures.com.
+That distro will send to the group and they can identify the right person to respond to you.

 - Andre Mintz, Chief Information Security Officer
 - Raghu Kotha, Director of Engineering